hpaluch/PIC16F1579-LM35-Temp/README.md

 - [PIC16F1579][PIC16F1579]
 - [LM35][LM35] Temperature-to-Voltage sensor
 - [USB Console Cable #954][cable954] - or any other usable USB to UART adapter.
-  - verify with DMM that LM317 regulator output on PICDEM board is just 5V
   - connect Black wire to Ground, and Green wire to UART TX - PIN2 RA5

 # Software Requirements